juliano-barros/vouchergenerator/readme.md

 ## Example to call outside of postman. <br>

-There 3 APIs to keep vouchers <br>
+There are 3 APIs to keep vouchers <br>

 ### First API <br>
 url/api/voucher/generate <br> <br>